 Seriously — do it for the betterment of your own health, self-esteem, and psychology.
 It’s not cruel or invalidating to refuse to participate in the Narcissistic Cycle of Abuse.

 It might annoy the person who delights in controlling, manipulating, or cleverly and covertly trying to abuse you to be left out — but oh well.
 Too bad for them, right?

 Offering to celebrate with them on a day other than one that traditionally denotes a holiday is the proper way to acknowledge that you care for them without giving them a seasonally inspired opportunity to carry out their self-centered tradition of spending the holiday season making other people feel used, targeted, victimized, responsible to enable, or abused.

 Stop feeling guilty about not including a person at a special event or for a holiday who essentially has never been properly socialized.

 Making arrangements to see them on a non-remarkable day like the second Tuesday of next week is the right way to handle politely avoiding a relative, family member, step-family, in-laws, or a narcissistic parent who takes great pleasure in emotionally or psychologically hurting you.

 If they tell you outright how much they hate holidays and express they have no idea why people choose to celebrate them?
 Believe them.

-Not only is it the perfect poker tell someone has hidden or covert narcissistic thinking patterns likely to lead them to lash out passive aggressively to sabotage the event, it’s a hall pass.
+Not only is it the perfect poker tell someone has hidden or covert narcissistic thinking patterns likely to lead them to lash out passive-aggressively to sabotage the event, but it’s also a hall pass.